MAIF/daikoku/manual/src/main/paradox/producerusage/2-members.md

 * nothing: member can just subscribe another team api.

 ### Update apikeys visibility
 A switch button allow to team admins to set apikey visibility.
-If it's on on position, just team admins are able to see apikeys.
+If it is set on `on`, only team admins are able to see APIkeys.